IV:05:05 Student Fee Discount for Spouses and Dependent Children of Employees

-MTSU, in accordance with Tennessee Board of Regents (TBR) policies, considers it appropriate to assist regular employees (faculty, administrators, and support staff) by providing a student fee discount for their spouses and dependent children when enrolled in undergraduate courses at MTSU, TBR institutions, University of Tennessee (UT) system institutions, and Tennessee technology centers.
-The purpose of this policy is to establish the provisions for such fee discounts up to 50% of the undergraduate maintenance fee and all mandatory student fees payable at the time of registration.
-These mandatory student fees include maintenance fees, tuition, debt service fee, student activity fee, general access fee, student government fee, and technology access fee.
+MTSU, in accordance with Tennessee Board of Regents (TBR) policies, considers it appropriate to assist regular full-time and regular part-time employees (faculty, administrators, and support staff) by providing a student fee discount for their spouses and dependent children when enrolled in undergraduate courses at TBR institutions and University of Tennessee (UT) institutions.
+The purpose of this policy is to establish the provisions for fee discounts up to 50% of the undergraduate fee and all mandatory student fees payable at the time of registration.
+These mandatory student fees include maintenance fees, registration fees, tuition, debt service fee, online course fees, RODP fees, service charges, student activity fee, general access fee, student government fee, and technology access fee.
 The mandatory student fees do not include the application fee, off-campus facilities fee, or any special course fees.
+For-credit course work attempted through one of the programs in this policy must be through an institution accredited by one of the Regional Accrediting Organizations recognized by the Council for Higher Education (www.chea.org).
 The program is available subject to funds being budgeted and available.

 A. The following groups will be eligible under this program:

 1. Regular full-time employees are eligible for a student fee discount for their spouses and dependent children who have been admitted to any of the institutions in the TBR or UT system as undergraduate students through standard admission procedures.
 Spouses and dependent children of regular part-time employees who have one or more years of continuous service within either system working a minimum of fifty percent (50%) time shall receive a pro rata discount based on the employee’s percentage of employment.
 (Part-time employees with temporary service immediately preceding regular service shall receive credit for such service if they are eligible for leave accrual adjustments.)